rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

  - [Understanding LEDs][LED]
  - [Using Pull Up Resistors][Pull_Up]

-All these tutorials are a bit Arduino centric, but you should be able to easily extrapolate to what you need to do for your LPC.
+All these tutorials are Arduino centric, but you should be able to easily extrapolate to what you need to do for your LPC.

 Additionally, you should keep the following documents handy, as they contain